 To sweeten the pot further, Zeiss also introduced a new 50/1.7 Planar as the kit lens for the 139.
-Prior to this only a 50/1.4 Planar had been available in the C-Y mount.
-The clean-sheet 7-element f/1.7 was priced the same as the Nikkor AI/AI-s 50/1.8 and was $125 USD less than the f/1.4 Planar.
-The 1.7 also sliced nearly 100 grams of mass (195 g vs. 290 g) from the 1.4, not only by virtue of smaller glass elements, but also through the judicious use of plastics and other weight reduction methods.
+Prior to this only a 50/1.4 Planar had been available in the C/Y mount.
+The clean-sheet 7-element f/1.7 was priced the same as the Nikkor AI/AI-s 50/1.8 and was $145 USD less than the f/1.4 Planar.
+The 1/2-stop slower 1.7 also sliced nearly 100 grams of mass (195 g vs. 290 g) from the 1.4, not only by virtue of smaller glass elements, but also through the judicious use of plastics and other weight reduction methods.
 It did retain an aluminum-on-brass focusing helicoid, however, so focusing feel remained superb.
-The only real advantage of the 1.4 over the 1.7 was its close-focusing distance of 0.45 m (1.5') versus 0.6 m (2') for the 1.7.
+The only real advantage of the 1.4 over the 1.7 was its minimum-focus distance of 0.45 m (1.5') versus 0.6 m (2') for the 1.7.
 Put it all together and what did you have?
-Well, an RTS with the 50/1.4 came out to $1,200 USD and 990 grams (35 oz).
-The 139 with a 50/1.7 came in at $790 and 690 grams (24 oz).
+Well, an RTS with the 50/1.4 came out to $1,360 USD and 990 grams (35 oz).
+The 139 with a 50/1.7 came in at $895 and 690 grams (24 oz).
 Oh, and the 139 threw in a larger viewfinder, direct TTL (through-the-lens) flash metering, and a higher flash-sync speed due to its vertical-travelling shutter.
-Oh, and here is where the "Quartz" part comes in...all timing functions (including the shutter and self-timer) were now controlled via quartz-regulated circuits, which meant greater precision and maintenance of accuracy over time.
-Add everything up and Contax now had the pro and enthusiast markets covered.
+Finally, and here is where the "Quartz" part comes in, all timing functions (including the shutter and self-timer) were now controlled via quartz-regulated circuits, which meant greater precision and maintenance of accuracy over time.
+Add everything up and CONTAX now had the pro and enthusiast markets covered.
 But where did Yashica come into all of this?

 Taking Care of the Rest of the Market

-Besides building the Contaxes and the vast majority of the Carl Zeiss lenses for them, Yashica also had their own line of SLRs and lenses that traditionally covered the lower half of the SLR market.
+Besides building the CONTAXes, and the majority of the Carl Zeiss lenses for them, Yashica also had their own line of SLRs and lenses that traditionally covered the lower half of the SLR market.
 We might compare it to the Honda/Acura or Toyota/Lexus relationships...you get the idea ;-).
-With the RTS and the concurrent Yashica models (like the FX, FX-1, and FX-2) there was still a fair bit of distinction in construction and appearance.
+With the RTS and the concurrent first-generation C/Y-mount Yashica models (FX, FX-1, and FX-2) there was still a fair bit of distinction in construction and appearance.
 Yashica still retained the general Japanese habit of having the shutter speed dial on the right of the pentaprism housing, while Zeiss and F.A.
-Porsche (who styled the Contaxes) opted for placing the shutter speed dial concentric to the film rewind lever on the left shoulder of the RTS.
+Porsche (who styled the CONTAXes) opted for placing the shutter speed dial concentric to the film rewind lever on the left shoulder of the RTS.
 There were other differences too, as Yashica carried over much of the look and feel of their previous M42-mount SLRs.
-With the introduction of the FR-series of SLRs in 1977, however, the Yashicas began to modernize their look and a few bits from the RTS trickled down (such as the bottom plate layout, electromagnetic shutter release, electronic remote release, and the film handling system).
+With the introduction of the FR-series of SLRs in 1977, however, the Yashicas modernized their look and not a few bits from the RTS trickled down (such as the basic chassis, shutter assembly, bottom plate layout, electromagnetic shutter release, electronic remote release, and the film handling system).
 Within a year or so, there were three FR models to complement the RTS, with very little under the skin to separate them.
 The problem for CONTAX was that even the top-spec FR-1 was still half the cost of the RTS, with nothing in between.
 And that was where the 139 came in, to give CONTAX a shot at that enthusiast market while balancing out the lineup somewhat.
 The 139 would also establish a new form factor for CONTAX/Yashica, adopting the compact dimensions of the trendsetting Olympus OMs, and moving away from the mid-to-full size dimensions of the RTS/FR family.

 Due to the unparalleled success of the Canon AE-1 and its kin in the late '70s, the other Japanese SLR makers were put under considerable pressure to streamline their production techniques in order to compete on price.
-Yashica's financial position in the early '80s was somewhat tenuous; as a matter of fact, they would be bought by the large, multi-faceted Kyocera Corporation in 1983 as a result.
+Yashica's financial position in the early '80s was very tenuous.
+As a matter of fact, they would end up being bought up by the large, multi-faceted Kyocera Corporation in 1983.
 So...they were actively looking for ways to improve production efficiency to cut costs.
 Which leads us to the FX-D of 1980.
-Instead of coming up with a clean-sheet design for what would now be the top model in the Yashica line (the FR-1 would be discontinued within a year of the FX-D's introduction), it was much more cost-effective to use as much of the tooling that had been developed for the Contax 139 as possible.
+Instead of coming up with a clean-sheet design for what would now be the top model in the Yashica line (the FR-1 would be discontinued within a year of the FX-D's introduction), it was much more cost-effective to use as much of the tooling that had been developed for the CONTAX 139 as possible.
 Delineation between the two cameras would be accomplished by the deletion of features from the 139 and a minor change in control layout (the shutter speed and ISO/exposure compensation dial positions were reversed) following the pattern of the RTS/FRs.
-Of course, the FX-D would be kitted with Yashica lenses (but was obviously completely compatible with the Carl Zeiss line of Contax optics :-)).
+Of course, the FX-D would be kitted with Yashica lenses (but was obviously completely compatible with the Carl Zeiss line of C/Y optics :-)).
 So just what were the differences between the two?

-The 139 Quartz/FX-D duo are among the most reliable Contax/Yashica bodies due to their relatively simple and solid construction and lack of gimmicky add-ons (aside from the over-exposure warning beeper on the FX-D for some people :-)).
-The early editions of the 139 did have a tendency to foul the release magnets for the shutter with oil + dust (requiring cleaning to restore function), so look for serial numbers above 150xxx which have a protective shroud to shield the magnets from such contaminants.
+The 139 Quartz/FX-D duo are among the most reliable CONTAX/Yashica bodies due to their simple and solid construction and lack of gimmicky add-ons (aside from the over-exposure warning beeper on the FX-D :-)).
+The early editions of the 139 did have a tendency to foul the release magnets for the shutter with oil & dust (requiring cleaning to restore function), so look for serial numbers above 110xxx which have a protective shroud to shield the magnets from such contaminants.
 Improvements were also made twice to a transfer switch above serial #s 110xxx and again above 150xxx.
-It doesn't appear that the FX-D had such an issue, with the fix possibly having been implemented in the 18-month period between introductions of the two models.
+It doesn't appear that the FX-D had such issues, with the fixes possibly having been implemented during the 18-month period between the introductions of the two models.
 The only other issue is the previously-mentioned degradation of the leatherette, which has no impact on function, but replacement of which improves looks and comfort in use.
-There are no shortage of choices for replacement coverings and I recommend aki-asahi.com, but there are other quality vendors out there.
+There are no shortage of choices for replacement coverings and I recommend aki-asahi.com or hugostudio.com, but there are other quality vendors out there.

 Both cameras have a great viewfinder, a proven shutter, excellent metering, very smooth film advance (even without the ball-bearing, in the FX-D) and a lovely feel in the hand.
-Either of these bodies make for a great gateway in to the Zeiss C-Y lens system.
+Either one makes for a great gateway in to the Zeiss C/Y lens system.
 The FX-D gives you the absolute best bang for your buck and the 139 adds a few features that you may find appealing at its current price point well under $200 USD (without a Zeiss lens, that is ;-)).